utdata/icj-class/css/css-class.md

 <p class="credit">
 ```

+Always use lowercase characters in class names and use dashes if they are more than one word.
+This makes them readable and is considered convention in writing CSS.
+Having a common convention for things like this help people collaborate on code as it is predictable and readable.
+Name your classes for what the element is, not what you want it to look like.
+If you name your class for captions "red" and then decide later to make them blue, that would be confusing.

-- Now that we've defined it, we can add the following styles to your style sheet to target that specific `<p>` tag:
+- Now that we've defined it, we can add the following styles to your style sheet to target that class:

 ```css
 .credit {